-For all parameters of the SEPs and the coronal activity discussed in this section both Pearson's correlation coefficient between the logarithms of the variables and the Spearman rank correlation coefficient were calculated.
-The former assumes a linear relationship between the logarithms of the two variables, whereas the latter is non parametric.
+For all parameters of the SEPs and the coronal activity discussed in this section, both Pearson's correlation coefficient between the logarithms of the variables and the Spearman rank correlation coefficient were calculated.
+The former assumes a linear relationship between the logarithms of the two variables, whereas the latter is non-parametric.
 We found identical results to within less than a standard deviation.
 This suggests that the linear relationship between the logarithms is a reasonable assumption, and so from now on only Pearson's correlation coefficient will be considered.
 Because of the small number of ICME events, we did not attempt a separate correlation study for them.
 All statistical correlations use SoWi events and ICME events at a time.

 3.1.
-Correlation between SEP Parameters
+Correlation Between SEP Parameters

-The coefficients of correlation between the peak intensities of different SEP species and energies are listed in Table 3 for unconfined events.
-The number of confined events is too small to allow for a separate statistical analysis.
-In order to estimate a statistical uncertainty of the correlation coefficient, we used the bootstrap method (Wall and Jenkins, 2012): the correlation coefficient was calculated for N couples of values chosen at random within the set of N observations, and this was repeated n = 5000 times.
+The correlation coefficients between the peak intensities of different SEP species and energies are listed in Table 3 for unconfined events.
+There are too few confined events to allow a separate statistical analysis.
+To estimate the statistical uncertainty of the correlation coefficient, we used the bootstrap method (Wall and Jenkins, 2012): the correlation coefficient was calculated for N pairs of values chosen at random within the set of N observations.
+This procedure was repeated n = 5000 times.
 The mean value of the n runs was adopted as the correlation coefficient, with the standard deviation as statistical uncertainty.
 The numbers of events N used for the different correlations differ.
 Out of 33 events, which were unconfined and had well-determined microwave fluence (quality flag 1), four had no reliable measurement of the proton intensity, one no reliable measurement of the electron intensity.
 The SXR fluence could not be determined in one event.
 Our sample hence has a complete set of measurements for the deka-MeV protons in 29 SEP events and for the near-relativistic electrons in 32 events.